Towards Stability of Parameter-Free Optimization: Introduction

 \section{Introduction}

-Optimization serves as a foundation technique underpinning modern deep learning, which finds applications in various domains such as computer vision, AI for science, and natural language processing~\cite{voulodimos2018deep, redmon2016you, paul2021artificial,devlin2018bert, radford2019language}.
-Some of the recent optimization approaches include embedding momentum mechanisms~\cite{sutskever2013importance} and Adam~\cite{kingma2014adam}.
-Among them, adaptive gradient methods play an important role~\cite{duchi2011adaptive, kingma2014adam, liu2023sophia} due to their attractive performance across diverse problem structures, encompassing deep model architectures, data characteristics, and running hyper-parameters.
-Hyperparameter tuning associated with those optimization algorithms has a significant impact on the practical performance~\cite{wilson2017marginal}.
-Especially, the Learning Rate (LR) tuning holds primary importance, since the precision of LR of popular (adaptive gradient) optimization methods is closely related to unknown problem properties, such as smoothness, error of estimated gradient, and the initial optimality gap.
-The close relationship between LR and these properties makes it a necessity to choose LR.
-Manual tuning is a commonly adopted practice for parameter selection, which requires computational resources and is prohibitive in large-scale machine-learning tasks.
+Optimization serves as a foundational technique underpinning modern deep learning, with applications in various domains such as computer vision, AI for science, and natural language processing~\citep{voulodimos2018deep, redmon2016you, paul2021artificial,devlin2018bert, radford2019language}.
+Common optimization approaches include momentum-based methods~\citep{sutskever2013importance} and Adam~\citep{kingma2014adam}.
+Among them, adaptive gradient methods play an important role~\citep{duchi2011adaptive, kingma2014adam, liu2023sophia} due to their attractive performance across diverse problem structures, encompassing deep model architectures, data characteristics, and training hyperparameters.
+Hyperparameter tuning associated with those optimization algorithms has a significant impact on practical performance~\citep{wilson2017marginal}.
+In particular, learning-rate (LR) tuning is important because the appropriate LR for popular adaptive-gradient methods depends on unknown problem properties, such as smoothness, gradient-estimation error, and the initial optimality gap.
+This dependence necessitates careful LR selection.
+Manual tuning is common, but it requires substantial computational resources and can be prohibitive in large-scale machine-learning tasks.

-Recently, there has been a growing interest in parameter-free training methods \footnote{In this manuscript, we will use the terms ``parameter-free training methods'' and ``parameter-free optimizers'' interchangeably.} due to their practical training efficiency and satisfactory performance.
-These methods are designed to eliminate the need for manual tuning parameters, achieving performance levels close to the best manually tuned training methods.
-Pioneering works in the realm of parameter-free training, incorporating mechanisms like subroutine\&bisection subroutine mechanisms~\cite{nesterov2015universal, carmon2022making}, are prohibitively expensive in the context of large-scale deep learning problems.
-This study directs its focus toward identifying parameter-free training methods that maintain comparable training costs to the most standard training algorithms, such as Adam~\cite{kingma2014adam}, for deep learning problems.
+Recently, there has been a growing interest in parameter-free training methods due to their practical training efficiency and satisfactory performance.
+These methods are designed to eliminate the need for manual parameter tuning, achieving performance levels close to the best manually tuned training methods.
+Pioneering works in the realm of parameter-free training, incorporating mechanisms like subroutine-based and bisection-based mechanisms~\citep{nesterov2015universal, carmon2022making}, are prohibitively expensive in the context of large-scale deep learning problems.
+This study directs its focus toward identifying parameter-free training methods that maintain comparable training costs to the most standard training algorithms, such as Adam~\citep{kingma2014adam}, for deep learning problems.